-Imagine that somebody on your team brought you a piece of feedback, and all they said was, “I really don’t like the way you format our meeting agendas, because they’re confusing.”
+Imagine that somebody on your team came to you and said, “I really don’t like the way you format our meeting agendas, they’re confusing.”

 “It’s easy for anyone to sit back in their chair and start lobbing a bunch of darts.
 It’s the people that bring solutions to the table who are the ones that actually impact change,” says Laderman.

-The word “feedback” alone has a negative connotation.
-But remember that this isn’t all about highlighting shortcomings.
+The word “feedback” alone has earned itself a negative connotation.
+But remember it’s not all about highlighting shortcomings.
 You can (and should!) offer praise and recognition to your manager as well.

 Positive feedback is so important in the workplace today.
 79% of employees who quit their jobs cited “lack of appreciation” as a key reason for their departure, and managers are not excluded from that group.